lab1092/blender-manual_ja/manual/render/cycles/nodes/textures.rst

    Image datablock used as the image source.
 Currently not all images supported by Blender can be used by Cycles.
    In particular, generated, packed images or animations are not supported currently.
 Projection
-   Projection to use for mapping the textures. :guilabel:`Flat` will use the XY coordinates for mapping.
+   Projection to use for mapping the textures. *Flat* will use the XY coordinates for mapping.
    Box will map the image to the 6 sides of a virtual box, based on the normal, using XY, YZ and XYZ coordinates depending on the side.
 Projection Blend